-Dion went solo in 1960 (the Belmonts did some more recordings on their own), moving from doo-wop to more R&B /pop-oriented tunes with great success.
+Dion went solo in 1960 (the Belmonts did some more recordings on their own), moving to more R&B / Pop-oriented tunes with great success.
 He handled himself with a suave, cocky ease on a long string of hits like "Lonely Teenager" (#12), "Runaround Sue" (#1), "The Wanderer"(#2), "Lovers Who Wander" (#3), "Little Diane" (#8), "Love Came To Me" (#10), "Ruby Baby" (#2), "Donna the Prima Donna" (#6) and "Drip Drop" (#6).
 These tunes cast him as either the jilted, misunderstood youngster or the macho lover, capable of handling anything that came his way.

 Over the next two decades Dion continued to record and perform to indifferent commercial results, but his critical reputation rose steadily with many noted contemporary musicians showering him with praise and citing his influence.
 In 1987, he agreed to do a concert of his old hits at Radio City Music Hall in New York.
 The two disc CD of this concert was released in 2005.
-Dion was elected to the Rock & Roll Hall of Fame in 1989 and in 2000, Dion And The Belmonts were inducted in the Vocal Group Hall of Fame.
+Dion was elected to The Rock And Roll Hall Of Fame in 1989 and in 2000, Dion And The Belmonts were inducted in the Vocal Group Hall of Fame.
 Dion has since issued several albums with contemporary Rock artists.
-His "Déjà Nu" LP in 2000 found him covering Bruce Springsteen, a major supporter over the years.
-Dion joined the Boss onstage in Miami in 2002 for a performance of "If I Should Fall Behind" from "Dream On Fire".
+His "Deja Nu" LP in 2000 found him covering Bruce Springsteen, a major supporter over the years.
+Dion joined the Boss on stage in Miami in 2002 for a performance of "If I Should Fall Behind" from "Dream On Fire".

 A practicing Roman Catholic, Dion pursued a prison ministry and reached out to men going through addiction recovery.
 He is also a member of the American Board of Directors of Renewal Ministries.
 He currently maintains homes in Boca Raton, Florida, and New York City.
 On January 24th, 2012, he released the album, "Tank Full of Blues" to favorable reviews.
 In November, 2015, Dion announced his latest album, "New York Is My Home" featuring his long-time friend Paul Simon, would be released in January, 2016